Chaoshan: Economy

 The Chaoshan region, despite having the second largest economy in Guangdong after the Pearl River Delta (PRD), is still considered quite economically small in comparison to the PRD's economy.
 Although the growth of the area's GDP stagnated in the late 1990s during the 1997 Asian financial crisis, it has experienced regional economic growth and a steady increase in GDP.
 Li Ka-shing has also invested heavily in the education and healthcare of the region, recognizing its potential for growth; in 2023, he donated RMB 100 million to support the construction of a new inpatient building of the Chaozhou People's Hospital.

 There have been proposals to the Chinese government to amalgamate the region into one Special Economic Zone, as the split of the region into three cities (Chaozhou, Jieyang, and Shantou) in 1991 greatly slowed the level of economic growth in the region; in 2012, the per capita GDP of Shantou reached only US$4,250, whereas the province's total GDP per capita was US$8,600.
 During the period 2007–2012, there was only a 10% growth in GDP, whereas the average economic growth in the whole province was around 15%.
 In 2007, the total GDP of the four cities in eastern Guangdong was 210.748 billion yuan, accounting for 6.56% of the total GDP of the Province.

 In 2023, the total GDP of Guangdong province was 13.57 trillion yuan while the GDP of Shantou, one of the first four special economic zones opened to the outside world, was only 315.83 billion yuan (2.33% of the Province's GDP), ranked 11th of the 21 cities in the Guangdong province; the GDP of Jieyang was 244.50 billion yuan (1.80% of the Province's GDP), ranked 13th; and the GDP of Chaozhou was 135.66 billion yuan (1.00% of the Province's GDP), ranked 19th.

-Geography

-The Chaoshan region encompasses the cities of Chaozhou, Jieyang, and Shantou.
-It had a permanent population of 13,937,897 at the end of 2010, and covers an area of 10,415 km2 that stretches from Jieyang on the coast to the southern border of Fujian.